Have 5 minutes? All you need is 5 minutes to perfectly brew any type of tea.

 Brew double-concentrated tea using 7 grams of tea leaves for every 10 ounces of water.
 Chill until cold, then mix with your favorite spirit.

-Tea is unlike coffee in that cold-brewing does not yield flavorful results.
 For delicious chilled tea, it’s best to brew as usual with hot water, then chill.
 Try a chilled tea latte or an uncommon Arnold Palmer.
+We don't recommend cold brewing because heat is required to extract the best flavor from our tea blends.